-Symmetric Credit Constraints.
-We first investigate the quantitative role of credit constraint heterogeneity by setting all credit constraint parameters to the U.S. level, while keeping all other parameters constant.
-Results for the variables of interest are shown in Figure 4.4.
-Upon integration, the aggregate saving rate falls substantially in China while increasing in the U.S..
-China experiences a very large current account deficit (-10.5%) at the time of opening, before turning into a surplus.
+For comparison purposes, we also set the Chinese credit constraint parameter to the U.S. level-shutting down any asymmetry in financial development ($\theta^{US}/\theta^{CH}=1$).
+This experiment yields markedly different results (see Figure 4.5).
+The aggregate saving rate falls substantially in China upon integration, while increasing in the U.S..
+China experiences a very large current account deficit (-9.3%) at the time of opening, which persists over two decades.
 On the micro level, age-saving profiles for China are also markedly different from our benchmark calibration.
-In particular, the 1988 profile exhibits a much more pronounced inverted-U shape, given the massive borrowing of the young Chinese households in anticipation of faster growth.38 Simulations of the model in the absence of any credit constraints yield very similar, counterfactual results, thus affirming the importance of both the presence of credit constraints and their being tighter in China for our findings.
+In particular, the 1988 profile exhibits a much more pronounced inverted-U shape, given the massive borrowing of the young Chinese households in anticipation of faster growth.
+Simulations of the model in the absence of any credit constraints generate similar, counterfactual results, thus affirming the importance of both the presence of credit constraints and their being tighter in China for our findings.